nautobot/nautobot-app-golden-config/docs/navigating-backup.md

 # Configuration Backup

-The backup configuration process requires the nautobot worker connect via Nornir to the device, run the `show run` or equivalent command, and save the configuration.
+The backup configuration process requires the Nautobot worker to connect via Nornir to the device, and run the `show run` or equivalent command, and save the configuration.
 The high-level process to run backups is:

 * Download the latest version of each of the Git repositories configured with the `backup configs` capability within Nautobot.